- Things to Know

 Atrial fibrillation is another type of atrial tachycardia that is closely related to atrial flutter.
-However, the arrhythmia that occurs in AFib is much more chaotic and results in a fast and usually very irregular heart rhythm or a atypical and irregular ventricular rate that can effect heart health.
+However, the arrhythmia that occurs in AFib is much more chaotic and results in a fast and usually very irregular heart rhythm or an atypical and irregular ventricular rate that can affect heart health.

 Are atrial flutter, atrial tachycardia, and atrial fibrillation the same thing?

 Atrial flutter, atrial fibrillation (AFib), and atrial tachycardia are not the same things.
 However, all three terms have in common a rapid heart rate that can be felt when a person feels their pulse.
-Atrial tachycardia is a general term that indicates a cardiac condition where the rate of contraction of the heart's atria is fast and not normal, but does not describe the type of heart rhythm other than fast.
-Atrial tachycardia's are also termed supraventricular tachycardia's and are a type of cardiac arrhythmia that usually result in a fast heartbeat, even at rest.
+Atrial tachycardia is a general term that indicates a cardiac condition where the rate of contraction of the heart's atria is fast and not normal but does not describe the type of heart rhythm other than fast.
+Atrial tachycardia's also termed supraventricular tachycardia and is a type of cardiac arrhythmia that usually result in a fast heartbeat, even at rest.

 What are the differences in how atrial flutter and AFib affect the heart (ECG wave strip patterns)?

-What does ECG and electrical conduction of a normal heart look like?
+What do ECG and electrical conduction of a normal heart look like?